Click here to learn about our newest class starting October 31!

-The YW TechLab is a signature initiative of YWCA used to improve job training programs and increase access to digital skills for women, people of color, and underserved individuals including wrap-around and barrier reduction services and focusing resources on the un and under-employed, those low on the socio-economic stratum, and regions and populations most impacted by COVID-19.
+The YW TechLab is a signature initiative of YWCA to improve job training programs and increase access to digital skills for women, people of color, and underserved individuals including wrap-around and barrier reduction services and focusing resources on the un- and under-employed, and those low on the socio-economic stratum.

 In our region, 34,666 female residents live below the poverty line.
 25,974 women are heads of household, with children in the home, but no husband/partner present.
 By focusing efforts on unemployed, underemployed, low-income individuals working in jobs that do not pay a living wage and those experiencing barriers, one of our overarching goals is to assist people in achieving an improved quality of life and family structure.

 YW TechLab includes Front-End Web Development, Google IT, and CompTIA A+ Certifications.